natenka/pyneng-book-en/docs/source/exercises/09_exercises.rst

     def ignore_command(command, ignore):
         """
-        Function checks whether command words from *ignore* list.
+        The function checks if the command contains a word from the ignore list.

-        command - string.
-Command that should be checked. ignore - list.
-List of words.
+        command is a string.
+Command to check ignore is a list.
+Word list

         Returns
-        * True, if command contains a word from *ignore* list.
+        * True if the command contains a word from the ignore list
         * False - if not
         """
+        ignore_status = False
-        return any(word in command for word in ignore)
+        for word in ignore:
+            if word in command:
+                ignore_status = True
+        return ignore_status